 When deciding between ductless and traditional central air conditioning systems, installation and long-term value are key differentiators.

-- Ductwork Requirements: Central air requires extensive ductwork.
-If your home lacks existing ducts, installing them can double the project cost.
-Mini splits require no ductwork, making them a more cost-effective retrofit for older homes or renovations.
+- Ductwork Savings: If your home lacks existing ducts, installing central air can double your project cost due to construction needs.
+Mini splits require no ductwork, making them a smart, cost-effective retrofit for older homes.

-- Zoning Efficiency: Central air cools the entire house at once.
-Mini splits allow you to turn off units in unused rooms, directly reducing energy waste and monthly costs.
+- Zoning Efficiency: Central air cools your entire home at once, regardless of which rooms are occupied.
+Mini splits allow you to turn off units in unused rooms, directly reducing energy waste.
+This targeted approach to comfort puts you in control of your energy bills.

 How to Save on Mini Split Installation